ObserveRTC/schemas/schemaList.md

  * **packetsSent**: The total number of packets sent on the corresponded synchronization source
  * **bytesSent**: The total number of bytes sent on the corresponded synchronization source
  * **rid**:  The rid encoding parameter of the corresponded synchronization source
- * **lastPacketSentTimestamp**:  the timestamp the last packet was sent.
-(UTC epoch in ms)
  * **headerBytesSent**: Total number of RTP header and padding bytes sent over the corresponding synchronization source (ssrc)
- * **packetsDiscardedOnSend**: Total number of RTP packets discarded at sender side over the corresponding synchronization source (ssrc)
- * **bytesDiscardedOnSend**: Total number of RTP bytes discarded at sender side over the corresponding synchronization source (ssrc)
- * **fecPacketsSent**: Total number of FEC packets sent over the corresponding synchronization source (ssrc)
  * **retransmittedPacketsSent**: Total number of retransmitted packets sent over the corresponding synchronization source (ssrc).
- * **retransmittedBytesSent**: Total number of retransmitted bytes sent over the corresponded synchronization source (ssrc).
+ * **retransmittedBytesSent**: Total number of retransmitted bytes sent over the corresponding synchronization source (ssrc).
  * **targetBitrate**: Reflects the current encoder target in bits per second.
  * **totalEncodedBytesTarget**: The total number of bytes of RTP coherent frames encoded completly depending on the frame size the encoder targets
- * **frameWidth**: Represents the height of the last encoded frame sent over the corresponded synchronization source
- * **frameHeight**: Represents the width of the last encoded frame sent over the corresponded synchronization source
- * **frameBitDepth**: Represents the bit depth per pixel of the last encoded frame sent over the corresponded synchronization source
- * **framesPerSecond**: The number of encoded frames over the last second sent over the corresponded synchronization source
- * **framesSent**: The number of frames sent over the corresponded synchronization source
- * **hugeFramesSent**: The number of huge frames (2.5x greater than the average size of frame) sent over the corresponded synchronization source
- * **framesEncoded**: The number of frames encoded over the corresponded synchronization source
- * **keyFramesEncoded**: The number of keyframes sent over the corresponded synchronization source
- * **framesDiscardedOnSend**: The number of frames discarded before sending over the corresponded synchronization source
- * **qpSum**: The sum of QP values encoded by the encoder corresponded to the synchronization source
- * **totalEncodeTime**: The sum of encoding time spent by the encoder corresponded to the synchronization source
  * **totalPacketSendDelay**: The total number of delay packets buffered at the sender side in seconds over the corresponding synchronization source
  * **averageRtcpInterval**: The average RTCP interval between two consecutive compound RTCP packets sent for the corresponding synchronization source (ssrc)
- * **qualityLimitationDurationCPU**: Time elapsed in seconds when the the corresponding synchronization source (ssrc) was in a limited state due to CPU
- * **qualityLimitationDurationNone**: Time elapsed in seconds when the the corresponding synchronization source (ssrc) was not in a limited state
- * **qualityLimitationDurationBandwidth**: Time elapsed in seconds when the the corresponding synchronization source (ssrc) was in a limited state becasue of bandwidth
- * **qualityLimitationDurationOther**: Time elapsed in seconds when the the corresponding synchronization source (ssrc) was in a limited state becaue of other factor
- * **qualityLimitationReason**: Indicate a reason for the corresponding synchronization source (ssrc) quality is limited
- * **qualityLimitationResolutionChanges**: The number of quality limiatation changes happened for the corresponding synchronization source (ssrc)
- * **perDscpPacketsSent**: The total number of DSCP flagged RTP packets sent over the corresponding synchronization source (ssrc)
  * **nackCount**: Count the total number of Negative ACKnowledgement (NACK) packets received over the corresponding synchronization source (ssrc)
- * **firCount**: The number of full inter requests happened over the corresponding synchronization source (ssrc)
- * **pliCount**: The number of picture loss indication happened received over the corresponding synchronization source (ssrc)
- * **sliCount**: The number of slice loss indication happened over the corresponding synchronization source (ssrc)
  * **encoderImplementation**: Indicate the name of the encoder implementation library
+ * **active**: Indicates whether this RTP stream is configured to be sent or disabled
+ * **frameWidth**: The frame width in pixels of the frames targeted by the media encoder
+ * **frameHeight**: The frame width the media encoder targeted
+ * **framesPerSecond**: The encoded number of frames in the last second on the corresponded media source
+ * **framesSent**: TThe total number of frames sent on the corresponded RTP stream
+ * **hugeFramesSent**: The total number of huge frames (avgFrameSize * 2.5) on the corresponded RTP stream
+ * **framesEncoded**: The total number of frames encoded by the media source
+ * **keyFramesEncoded**: The total number of keyframes encoded on the corresponded RTP stream
+ * **qpSum**: The sum of the QP the media encoder provided on the corresponded RTP stream.
+ * **totalEncodeTime**: The total time in seconds spent in encoding media frames for the corresponded RTP stream.
+ * **qualityLimitationDurationNone**: Time elapsed in seconds when the RTC connection has not limited the quality
+ * **qualityLimitationDurationCPU**: Time elapsed in seconds the RTC connection had a limitation because of CPU
+ * **qualityLimitationDurationBandwidth**: Time elapsed in seconds the RTC connection had a limitation because of Bandwidth
+ * **qualityLimitationDurationOther**: Time elapsed in seconds the RTC connection had a limitation because of Other factor
+ * **qualityLimitationReason**: Indicate a reason for the quality limitation of the corresponded synchronization source
+ * **qualityLimitationResolutionChanges**: The total number of resolution changes occured ont he corresponded RTP stream due to quality changes
+ * **firCount**: The total number FIR packets sent from this endpoint to the source on the corresponded RTP stream
+ * **pliCount**: The total number of Picture Loss Indication sent on the corresponded RTP stream
  * **packetsReceived**: The total number of packets received on the corresponded synchronization source
  * **packetsLost**: The total number of bytes received on the corresponded synchronization source
  * **jitter**: The corresponded synchronization source reported jitter
- * **packetsDiscarded**: The total number of packets missed the playout point and therefore discarded by the jitterbuffer
- * **packetsRepaired**: The total number of packets repaired by either FEC or due to retransmission on the corresponded synchronization source
- * **burstPacketsLost**: The total number of packets lost in burst (RFC6958)
- * **burstPacketsDiscarded**: The total number of packets discarded in burst (RFC6958)
- * **burstLossCount**: The total number of burst happened causes burstPacketsLost on the corresponding synchronization source
- * **burstDiscardCount**: The total number of burst happened causes burstPacketsDiscarded on the corresponding synchronization source
- * **burstLossRate**: The fraction of RTP packets lost during bursts proportionally to the total number of RTP packets expected in the bursts on the corresponding synchronization source
- * **burstDiscardRate**: The fraction of RTP packets discarded during bursts proportionally to the total number of RTP packets expected in the bursts on the corresponding synchronization source
- * **gapLossRate**: The fraction of RTP packets lost during gap proportionally to the total number of RTP packets expected in the bursts on the corresponding synchronization source
- * **gapDiscardRate**: The fraction of RTP packets discarded during gap proportionally to the total number of RTP packets expected in the bursts on the corresponding synchronization source
- * **framesDropped**: The number of frames dropped over the corresponded synchronization source
- * **partialFramesLost**: The number of partial frames lost over the corresponded synchronization source
- * **fullFramesLost**: The number of full frames lost over the corresponded synchronization source
  * **roundTripTime**: RTT measurement in seconds based on (most likely) SR, and RR belongs to the corresponded synchronization source
  * **totalRoundTripTime**: The sum of RTT measurements belongs to the corresponded synchronization source
  * **fractionLost**: The receiver reported fractional lost belongs to the corresponded synchronization source
- * **reportsReceived**: The total number of RR reports received, which is the base of the remote inbound calculation on this source
  * **roundTripTimeMeasurements**: The total number of calculated RR measurements received on this source
+ * **framesDropped**: The total number of frames reported to be lost by the remote endpoit on the corresponded RTP stream
  * **relayedSource**: True if the corresponded media source is remote, false otherwise (or null depending on browser and version)
- * **encodedFrameWidth**: Indicate the encoded width of the frame received on the corresponded synchronization source (ssrc)
- * **encodedFrameHeight**: Indicate the encoded height of the frame received on the corresponded synchronization source (ssrc)
+ * **width**: The width, in pixels, of the last frame originating from the media source
- * **encodedFrameBitDepth**: Indicate the encoded bit depth per pixel of the last decoded frame received on the corresponded synchronization source (ssrc)
+ * **height**: The height, in pixels, of the last frame originating from the media source
- * **encodedFramesPerSecond**: Indicate the encoded number of decoded frames in the last second received on the corresponded synchronization source (ssrc)
+ * **frames**: The total number of frames originated from the media source PeerConnectionTransportReport
- * **ended**: Flag represents if the sender ended the media stream track or not.
- * **payloadType**: The type of the payload the RTP packet SSRC belongs to
- * **mimeType**: the MIME type of the codec (e.g.: video/vp8)
- * **clockRate**: The negotiated clock rate the RTP timestamp is generated of
- * **channels**: The number of channels for audio is used (in stereo it is 2, otherwise it is most likely null)
- * **sdpFmtpLine**: The a=fmtp line in the SDP corresponding to the codec PeerConnectionTransportReport
  * **serviceId**: The unique identifier of the service
  * **mediaUnitId**: The media unit id the report belongs to